Local moving companies in Austin

 - State licensing: All local and intrastate movers operating in the Flickertail State are regulated by the North Dakota Department of Transportation (NDDOT).
 Each mover in good standing is issued an NDDOT Number, which consumers may check the status and validity of by calling the phone number listed below.
 Before you hire a moving company, double-check that they’re properly licensed.

-- State regulator: You can check the status of a North Dakota moving license anytime on the official state regulator’s website.
+- State regulator: You can verify a North Dakota moving license anytime on the official state regulator’s site.

 - Moving checklist: Nothing beats peace of mind.
 Our moving checklist makes it easy to stay organized and be sure you haven’t missed a thing.